-- 50.2 If a car takes more than twice the time of the winner's fastest lap to cover its last lap this last lap will not be taken into account when calculating the total distance covered by that car. - 50.3 Cars having covered less than 70% of the number of laps covered by the winner (rounded down to the nearest whole number of laps) will not be classified.
-Cars that have not completed all mandatory pit stops will be disqualified.
-Unless the Clerk of the Course decides that the race has been shortened to such an extent that all mandatory pit stops could not be completed.
-This decision must be communicated to Competitors in a Bulletin. - 50.4 The final classification will be published and posted by the Organiser on the Digital Notice Board as soon as possible after the race.
+50.2 If a car takes more than twice the time of the winner's fastest lap to cover its last lap this last lap will not be taken into account when calculating the total distance covered by that car.

+- 50.3.1 Cars having covered less than 70% of the number of laps covered by the winner (rounded down to the nearest whole number of laps) will not be classified. - 50.3.2 Cars which are classified in terms of race distance covered in accordance with 50.3.1 but which have not completed all mandatory pit stops will not be classified, unless the Clerk of the Course decides that their race was shortened to such an extent that all mandatory pit stops could not be completed.
+This will be noted on the final classification. - 50.4 The final classification will be published and posted by the Organiser on the Digital Notice Board as soon as possible after the race.
 These will be the only valid results subject to any amendments which may be made under or pursuant to the NCR and these Sporting Regulations.